 Technically, it stands for Hypertext Transfer Protocol Secure (HTTPS) and it has do with using either Transport Layer Security (TLS) or Secure Sockets Layer (SSL).
-But like most acronym heavy tech terminology, that really doesn’t mean much to the average joe.
+But like most acronym-heavy tech terminology, that really doesn’t mean much to the average joe.

 “The use of encryption minimizes the opportunity for a third party to eavesdrop on or modify those communications.
-To establish the secured connection, the web browser and web server software first negotiate the security parameters then mathematically establish a set of values (“key material”) required to properly encrypt the traffic,” he says.
+To establish the secured connection, the web browser and web server software first negotiate the security parameters then mathematically establish a set of values (“key material”) required to properly encrypt the traffic,” he said.